mjhads/JavaScript-IV/README.md

 **Follow these steps for completing your project.**

 * [ check ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-* [ ] Add your project manager as a reviewer on the pull-request
+* [ check ] Add your project manager as a reviewer on the pull-request
 * [ okay ] Your project manager will count the project as complete by merging the branch back into master.

 ## Assignment Description